 Trace in Modern Soap Making

-In the photo illustration, notice the small ridge of soap across the middle.
-This was the dribble off of the stirring spatula as the color was being added to this batch (the purple on the left).
+When there is a small ridge of soap across the middle of a bar of soap, this is from the dribble off of the stirring spatula as the color was being added to the batch.
 This is what trace looks like.